-Still on top: ‘Cyber Monday’ sales on track to hit record
+Still on top: Cyber Monday sales on track to hit record

 “It’s somewhat antiquated,” said Rob Graf, vice president of strategy and insights at cloud computing company Salesforce, which tracks shopping behavior of the online stores that use its platform.
 “But retailers are still using it as a big milestone and driving heavy discounts.”

-At least one brand played up Cyber Monday’s old-fashioned origins: Bonobos, the men’s clothing seller owned by Walmart Inc., photographed models posing with boxy computers and black-and-white TVs for its site.
+At least one brand played up Cyber Monday’s origins: Bonobos, the men’s clothing seller owned by Walmart Inc., photographed models posing with clunky computers and black-and-white TVs for its site.

 “Boot up the dial-up,” one of its Cyber Monday ads said.